 To get order forms and information about filling your prescriptions by mail, call Customer Care at 1-855-280-4002 (TTY: 711).
 We're available Monday – Friday, from 8 a.m. – 8 p.m.
 Eastern time.
 However, please note that our automated phone system may answer your call after hours, during weekends, and holidays.
 Please leave your name and telephone number, and we'll call you back by the end of the next business day.

 You are eligible for up to a $35 monthly benefit to be used toward the purchase of over-the-counter (OTC) health and wellness products available through Humana Pharmacy, our mail order pharmacy.
 The order form can be obtained by calling Customer Care or by using the form below.

 These are rules that specify the requirements of Part D plans in the administration of the low-income subsidy program, including the lowering of costs for subsidy-eligible individuals.
 In certain cases, CMS systems do not always reflect a beneficiary’s correct low-income subsidy (LIS) status, also known as ‘extra help’.
 As a result, the right subsidy information has not been shared with the Part D plan.
 To help with the situation, CMS created the Best Available Evidence (BAE) policy.
 This policy requires sponsors (health plans) to correct the cost-sharing for low-income beneficiaries when presented with proof that your information is not right.

 Humana wants its members to get safe, high-quality and affordable medication.
 Several policies and procedures make sure this happens.

-The Retrospective Drug Utilization Review (DUR) program (39 Kb) was created to improve health outcomes.
-It does this by making sure prescriptions are appropriate, medically necessary, and unlikely to have bad medical results.
+The Concurrent (66 Kb) & Retrospective Drug Utilization Review (DUR) program (39 Kb) programs were created to improve health outcomes.
+DUR does this by making sure prescriptions are appropriate, medically necessary, and unlikely to have bad medical results.